-Basic and diluted net loss per common share is calculated by dividing net loss, by the weighted average number of outstanding shares of common stock, adjusted to give effect to the exchange ratio in the Share Exchange in October 2011, which was accounted for as a recapitalization of the Company (see Note 1).
+Basic and diluted net loss per common share is calculated by dividing net loss, by the weighted average number of outstanding shares of common stock, adjusted to give effect to the exchange ratio in the Share Exchange in October 2011, which was accounted for as a recapitalization of the Company (see Note 1), and to the 1-for-20 reverse stock split, which was effected on May 1, 2013 (see Note 15).

-In October 2011, upon completion of the share exchange referred to above, the Company issued Convertible Debentures in the amount of \$2,075,000 which, as of December 31, 2011, were convertible into approximately 3,985,000 common shares.
+In October 2011, upon completion of the share exchange referred to above, the Company issued Convertible Debentures in the amount of \$2,075,000 which, as of December 31, 2011, were convertible into approximately 199,250 common shares.
 In January 2012, the debentures were exchanged for units or repaid (see Note 5).
 In computing diluted net loss per share for 2011, no effect has been given to such shares as their effect would be anti-dilutive.

-During the year ended December 31, 2012, upon completion of the various financings, the Company issued warrants to purchase an aggregate of 25,198,626 shares of the Company's common stock (see Note 11).
-In addition, in May 2012, the Company issued to employees options to acquire an aggregate of 3,500,000 shares of the Company's common stock of which 3,000,000 were outstanding at December 31, 2012 (see Note 10).
+During the year ended December 31, 2012, upon completion of the various financings, the Company issued warrants to purchase an aggregate of 1,259,934 shares of the Company's common stock (see Note 11).
+In addition, in May 2012, the Company issued to employees options to acquire an aggregate of 175,000 shares of the Company's common stock of which 150,000 were outstanding at December 31, 2012 (see Note 10).
 In computing diluted net loss per share for 2012, no effect has been given to such options and warrants as their effect would be anti-dilutive.